mhatalski/awesome-cnc/README.md

 # Awesome CNC
-A curated list of CNC (Computer Numerical Control) resources.
+A curated list of CNC (Computer Numerical Control) and Digital Fabrication resources.
-(Focused on wood & plastic machining)

 ## Contents
 - [Introduction to CNC](#introduction-to-cnc)